inductiva/inductiva/docs/introduction/computational_resources_overview.md

 Inductiva provides the capability to create dedicated pools of VM resources, termed [Machine Groups](), exclusively reserved for your use and not shared with others.

-Users can launch three types of computational resources for their simulations:
+In this option, users can launch three types of computational resources for their simulations:

 - [**Machine Group**](#launch-a-machine-group): This consists of homogeneous machines designed to operate individually, enabling the distribution of multiple simulations